 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will first appear in the north-west and travel above Venus before disappearing in the south-east.
+The Station will first appear in the north-west and travel past the bright star Achernar (Eridanus, the river) before disappearing in the south-east near the bright star Canopus (Carina, the keel).

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.